OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                             new SensorData { Value = new byte[] { 6, 7, 8, 9 }, Position = new Location { Room = 244, Floor = 1 } }
                         };

-                //Serializing and saving data to file.
+                //Serializing and saving data toofile.
                 //Creating a memory stream buffer.
                 using (var buffer = new MemoryStream())
                 {
                     Console.WriteLine("Serializing Sample Data Set...");

-                    //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects to stream.
+                    //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects toostream.
-                    //Data is compressed using the Deflate codec. using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
+                    //Data is compressed using hello Deflate codec. using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
                     {
                         using (var writer = new SequentialWriter<SensorData>(w, 24))
                         {
-                            // Serialize the data to stream by using the sequential writer testData.ForEach(writer.Write);
+                            // Serialize hello data toostream by using hello sequential writer testData.ForEach(writer.Write);
                         }
                     }

-                    //Save stream to file
+                    //Save stream toofile
-                    Console.WriteLine("Saving serialized data to file...");
+                    Console.WriteLine("Saving serialized data toofile...");
                     if (!WriteFile(buffer, path))
                     {
                         Console.WriteLine("Error during file operation.
 Quitting method");